-Collection: Biotoxin samples collection are highly recommended particularly in cases of unusual mortality events, mass mortalities, individuals which exhibited neurological symptoms whilst alive or when a harmful algal bloom (HAB) is suspected in the surrounding area.
-Biotoxin samples include liver, kidney, brain, muscle, serum, aqueous humour, stomach contents, intestinal contents, faeces, urine.
+Collection: Biotoxin samples collection is highly recommended particularly in case of unusual mortality events, mass mortalities and when a harmful algal bloom (HAB) is suspected in the surrounding area and/or the live animal exhibited neurological symptoms.
+Biotoxin samples include tissues and fluids such as: liver, kidney, brain, muscle, serum, aqueous humour, stomach contents, intestinal contents, faeces, urine.
 Tissue samples can be stored in plastic bags.
 Stomach and intestinal contents, faeces and urine can be collected in appropriate sized vials, usually 10-20 ml.
-Around 5-10ml of urine and 1-2 ml of aqueous humour should be collected using sterile syringes and needles and stored in appropriate sized vials.
+Five to ten ml of urine and one to two ml of aqueous humour should be collected using sterile syringes and needles and stored in appropriate sized vials.